Custom Search

 Health Problems

 This breed is prone to bloat.
 You should feed two or three small meals a day instead of one large one.
 Avoid exercise after meals.
 Some suffer from stomach cramps.
-Prone to hip dysplasia and ear infections.
+Prone to hip dysplasia, cherry eye, ear infections and entropion, where the eyelids turn inward.
 A padded bed is recommended to avoid calluses on the joints.
-Some tend to get entropion, where the eyelids turn inward.

 Living Conditions